 - a.
 Intent.
 For the purposes of this chapter, all words used in the present tense include the future tense.
 All words in the plural number include the singular number, and all words in the singular number include the plural number, unless the natural construction of the word indicates otherwise.
 The word "shall" is mandatory and not directory.
 The word "used" includes "designated, intended or arranged to be used." - b.
 Specific words and phrases defined.
 Certain words and terms in this chapter are to be interpreted as defined below: - 1.
 "Accessory use or structure" shall mean a subordinate use or structure, the purpose of which is incidental to that of the main use or structure and on the same lot therewith. - 2.
-"Administrative officer" shall mean the secretary of the planning board in the case of matters involving the planning board; the clerk of the board of adjustment in the case of matters involving the board of adjustment; the township clerk in the case of matters involving the township committee; and the zoning officer in the case of matters involving the Issuance of zoning permits, certificates of occupancy, and zoning ordinance enforcement.
+"Administrative officer" shall mean the secretary of the planning board in the case of matters involving the planning board; the clerk of the board of adjustment in the case of matters involving the board of adjustment; the township clerk in the case of matters involving the township committee; and the zoning officer in the case of matters involving the issuance of zoning permits, certificates of occupancy, and zoning ordinance enforcement.

-- 3. "Alterations" shall mean, as applied to a building or a structure, a change or rearrangement in the structural part or in the existing facilities, or an enlargement, whether by extension of a front, rear or enlargement, whether by extension of a position to another, from one location or position to another. - 4.
+- 3. "Alterations" shall mean, as applied to a building or a structure, a change or rearrangement in the structural part or in the existing facilities, or an enlargement, whether by extension of a front, rear or side or by increasing in height or in depth, or by moving from one location or position to another. - 4.
 "Applicant" shall mean a developer submitting an application for development.